 Dog Friendly Shropshire B&B

-Mitsi like to welcome you and your dog to our luxury Dog Friendly Shropshire B&B, Hopton House.
+Mitsi would like to welcome you and your dog to our luxury Dog Friendly Shropshire B&B, Hopton House.

 The Barn is perfect for Dogs and owners who enjoy a bit of luxury.
-It has wooden floors with rugs and direct access out into our secure 1.75 acre garden – so ideal for taking your dog out for an early morning or late evening walk without fear or disturbing other guests or our own Mitsi.
+It has wooden floors with rugs and direct access out into our secure 1.75 acre garden – so ideal for taking your dog out for an early morning or late evening walk without fear of disturbing other guests or our own Mitsi.

-We regret we are unable to offer a single occupancy discount for the Barn Room due to the additional costs of heating and cleaning.
+- We regret we are unable to offer a single occupancy discount for the Barn Room due to the additional costs of heating and cleaning.
 Single guests are welcome at the full tariff.

-Provided they won’t chase the chickens you are welcome to let your dog wander round the paddock and garden.
+- Provided they won’t chase the chickens you are welcome to let your dog wander round the paddock and garden.
 If you want to take them out for a walk from Hopton House then turn right out of the drive and right on the road to Hopton Castle.
 This is a quiet-ish road with verges.